 It is important to acknowledge feelings of guilt or self-blame, as you provide a calm, non-threatening, private environment to allow them to explain their experiences.
 Actively listen to their stories and full descriptions of their experiences at their pace.

 Medications are used in this disorder to decrease anxiety especially around situations that trigger an emotional response.
-Anxiety medications like benzodiazepines, as well as antidepressants are indicated for first line treatment.
+Anxiety medications like SSRIs (especially Sertraline), Venlafaxine and Prazosin are indicated for first line treatment.
 In addition, use of beta blockers as well as other drugs like carbamazepine, valproic acid, and lithium have been used to manage anxiety levels.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.